-Appreciated publicly traded securities you've held more than one year are long-term capital gains property, which often makes one of the best charitable gifts.
+Appreciated publicly traded securities you've held more than one year are long-term capital gains property, which often makes one of the wisest charitable gifts.
 Why?
 You can deduct the current fair market value and avoid any capital gains tax you would have owed had you sold the property.
-This will be especially beneficial to taxpayers facing the 3.8% NIIT (see Case Study 6 on page 10) or the top 20% long-term capital gains rate (see page 8) this year.
+This will be especially beneficial to taxpayers facing the 3.8% NIIT (see page 9) or the top 20% long-term capital gains rate (see page 8) this year.
+(See Case Study 10.)